Newington, Nottinghamshire: Governance

-The area, along with Misson village are both within Misson parish.
+The hamlet and its surrounding area, as well as the village of Misson village are located within the civil parish of Misson.
 Misson Parish Council manage the lowest levels of public duties in the settlements.

-The middle tier of local government is performed by Bassetlaw District Council.

-Nottinghamshire County Council provides the highest level strategic services locally.
+The middle tier of local government is performed by Bassetlaw District Council, while Nottinghamshire County Council provides the highest level strategic services locally.

 History

-There have been a number of early prehistoric lithic finds and Roman pottery to the west of Newington Farm.
-These were recorded during late 19th and early 20th century gravel extraction on Hagg Hill, from where a Bronze Age palstave was also found.
+A number of early prehistoric lithic finds and some Roman pottery have been discovered to the west of Newington Farm.
+These were recorded during late 19th and early 20th century, when gravel was extracted on Hagg Hill, from where a Bronze Age palstave, a type of bronze axe, was also found.
 A watching brief conducted during the construction of the reservoir for Tunnel Tech recovered 36 struck flints, generally well-preserved and dating to the Mesolithic (around 8000BC to 4500BC), Neolithic (around 4500BC to 2500BC) and early Bronze Age (2500BC to 700BC).
 The material was thought to be locally derived.
 Other locally recovered artefacts are held Bassetlaw Museum, mostly found in the area between Misson and Newington alongside the road, including several brooches and coins.
 Hagg Hill is where it is most likely the first settlement was made in the wider parish, possibly to have been a Roman encampment which was later developed by the Danes who came up the Trent valley to Gainsborough and then up the River Idle and reused the old Roman encampment at the Hagg to establish their own settlement.

 After the Norman Conquest, Roger De Busli was given most of this area.
 For many years the local area lay undeveloped owing to the waterlogged state of the land, most of the lowland being little more than marshland.
 In 1626 however, King Charles I granted permission to the Netherlands native Cornelius Vermyden to drain the fenlands known as Hatfield Chase, which was part of the king's royal hunting land.
 The land drained included the locality around Newington as part of Vemyden's attempt to halt the flooding of thousands of acres of land.
 In 1760-2 enclosure saw land at Hagg Hill being granted to Misson village for obtaining gravel to repair local roads, being a precursor to present day mining activities.
 Some of this land was also rented out for grazing, to raise money to pay for repairs to infrastructure such as a school at Misson, bridges and drains.
 At Norwith Hill to the north of the village, a farm was established by Jonathan Acklom as a part of his wider land holdings in the latter 18th century, with some quarrying taking place in the vicinity by the late 1990s.
 In the late 18th century, an extensive brewing and malting establishment had been established at Newington, which was noted for its porter.
 However, by the turn of the 20th century it had fallen into disuse.